nanoframework/Home/docs/contributing/contributing-workflow.md

 **nanoFramework** project uses many labels for categorizing issues and pull requests.
 Check [here](labels.md) the full list.

+## Working on an open issue

+When you want to work on an open issue (including _up-for-grabs_) we recommend the following.

+- Issues labeled with [_investigating_](labels.md#investigating): if the current status doesn't seem updated or clear, add a comment asking for clarification before start any work on it.
+- Issues labeled with [_under-review_](labels.md#under-review): if the current status doesn't seem updated or clear, add a comment asking for a clarification before start any work on it.
+- Issues labeled with [_up-for-grabs_](labels.md#up-for-grabs): add a comment stating your interest and the issue will be assigned to you and the label switched to _in progress_.

 ## Suggested Workflow

 We use and recommend the following workflow: